 Because the truth is: every keyword is actually a market.
 It has a different number of searches (users) a month, different competitors competing for the top spot, etc.

 As such, assuming all the keywords (mini markets) of your market behave the same as all the keywords of some guru’s market is like saying you know what the star Alpha Centauri is like because you know what the sun is like.
 It’s like saying you can do the same as Michael Jordan did because you watched all his games.
 So not true.

 That’s why I hate cats.
 Copycats that is.

 15) Stop watching movies with Arnold Schwarzenegger and Sky Net in it.

 Better said: get over yourself.
 Get over your obsession with bots (search engines).
 Because the brutal truth is: if you write articles for the sole purpose of entertaining search engines, then the people reading it will say “Fuck you” within seconds.

 I see way too many articles that are boring, not inspiring, and not educational at all.
 They’re just filler content.
-Stuff some freelancer that doesn’t know shit about the topic wrote because it’s cheap for the business owner to hire that business owner.
+Stuff some freelancer who doesn’t know shit about the topic wrote because it’s inexpensive for the business owner to work with said freelancer.

 The only problem is: SEO is more than keyword density dude.
 Yes, even if that freelancer tries to tell you otherwise.
 Perhaps I should add another idea to the list of SEO ideas: don’t outsource SEO to people who don’t know how to do SEO?
 It sounds so damn logical, but you’ll be surprised…